dotnet/docs-maui/docs/data-cloud/push-notifications.md

     ```

     > [!NOTE]
-    > The app must be re-registered each time you run it and stop it from a debug session to continue receiving push notifications,
+    > The app must be re-registered each time you run it and stop it from a debug session to continue receiving push notifications.

 1. In Visual Studio, add the `POST_NOTIFICATIONS` permission to the *AndroidManifest.xml* file in the *Platforms/Android* folder: